maladr0it/react-truncate-list/README.md

 This library simply provides an unstyled `<ul>` that will render a component of your choice after the last item that fits within it before overflowing.
 It is up to you to provide a `max-height` or some other constraint on its dimensions so that it will experience overflow behaviour.

 Please see the [demo](https://codesandbox.io/s/react-truncate-list-demo-okc5e) for concrete examples for how the library can be used.
 As this is a low-level library, it takes a little more work than you may be used to.
-However this will be empower you to customise the list to look and behave exactly as you need.
+However this will empower you to customise the list to look and behave exactly as you need.

 ## API